North Dakota State University: Athletic area

 Further north is an area of campus that consists of many athletic facilities including the Scheels Center, Fargodome, Newman Outdoor Field, and others.

-In 2022, NDSU opened a $54 million practice facility for the bison football program, called the Nodak Insurance Company Football Performance Complex.
-The complex has facilities for other sports such as golf, soccer, baseball, and track & field.
+In 2022, NDSU opened a $54 million practice facility for the football program, the Nodak Insurance Company Football Performance Complex.
+It has facilities for other sports, such as golf, soccer, baseball, and track & field.

 The Sanford Health Athletic Complex (SHAC) is home to the Scheels Center, the Nodak Insurance Basketball Performance Center, and offices for athletic departments.
 The SHAC cost $50 million in 2014 as a renovation to the Bison Sports Arena and was completed in 2016.
-Wrestling and men and women's basketball are held here and the complex also contains the NDSU athletics hall of fame.
+Wrestling and men's and women's basketball are held here and the complex also contains the NDSU athletics hall of fame.
 Adjacent to the SHAC are the Shelly Ellig Indoor Track and Field Facility and Dacotah Field.
-The Shelly Ellig facility finished construction in 2012 and features an eight-lane track as well as pole-vaulting and throwing equipment.
+The Shelly Ellig facility was completed in 2012 and features an eight-lane track as well as pole-vaulting and throwing equipment.
 Dacotah field was built in 1938.
 For winters it has a climate-controlled bubble to facilitate practice.